openebs-archive/openebs-docs/docs/tasks_volumeprovisioning.md

 Get the status and access mode of each replica from both the Nodes.
 Some access mode labels are NA, WO etc. **NA** means that Node is not running yet and **WO** means node has started replication after Node started running.

-## Deploy Jiva Pods with custom namespace
+## Deploy Jiva Pods with Custom Namespace

-Create the custom namespace if it is not existing in your cluster using below command.
+Create the custom namespace if it is not existing in your cluster using the following command.

     kubectl create namespace <custom_namespace_name>

-Example:
+**Example:**

     kubectl create namespace app

-Deploy your pvc yaml using the custom namespace.
-It can be done as follows.
+Deploy your pvc yaml using the custom namespace using the following command.

     kubectl apply -f <pvc_yaml> -n <custom_namespace_name>

-Example:
+**Example:**

     kubectl apply -f percona-openebs-deployment.yaml -n app

-The OpenEBS jiva Pods and application will be created in same custom namespace.
-You can check it with below commands
+The OpenEBS Jiva Pods and application will be created in the same custom namespace.
+You can check using the following command.

     kubectl get pods -n app

-The following will be the output
+The following output will be displayed.

     NAME                                                             READY     STATUS    RESTARTS   AGE
     percona-7f6bff67f6-hw4ml                                         1/1       Running   0          1m